 Materials Scientists research and study the structures and chemical properties of various natural and synthetic or composite materials, including metals, alloys, rubber, ceramics, semiconductors, polymers, and glass.
 Determine ways to strengthen or combine materials or develop new materials with new or specific properties for use in a variety of products and applications.
 Includes glass scientists, ceramic scientists, metallurgical scientists, and polymer scientists.

-Materials Scientists with little to no experience tend to make between $47740 and $66610 while the more experienced ones make over $119220 per year.
+Materials Scientists with little to no experience tend to make between $52560 and $70400 while the more experienced ones can earn over $129470 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Materials Scientist is to move to a higher paying state like MN.
-Right now, the highest paying states for Materials Scientists are MN, LA, VA, CA and CO.
+One of the easiest ways to increase your salary as a Materials Scientist is to move to a higher paying state like NM.
+Right now, the highest paying states for Materials Scientists are NM, IN, CT, NV and TX.

-3 other factors that can increase your salary as A Materials Scientist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Materials Scientist is the degree you hold, the industry you work in and lastly the company you work for.

-We asked other Materials Scientists what degree they had when they got the job and most of them said they had a Bachelors degree followed by PhD.
+We asked other Materials Scientists what degree they had when they got the job and most of them said they had a Bachelor’s Degree followed by a PhD.